lucylai96/spring2022/syllabus.md

 *Lectures will be interactive, with discussions throughout.
 Lectures will also be live-recorded and released after each class.

-## Collaboration and Academic Integrity 👨🏻‍💻
-Discussion and the exchange of ideas are essential to doing academic work.
-For assignments in this course, you are encouraged to consult with your classmates as you work on problem sets and exercises.
-However, after discussions with peers and/or TFs, make sure that you can work through the problem yourself and ensure that any answers you submit for evaluation are the result of your own efforts.
-If any books, articles, websites, lectures, etc that have significantly helped you with your work, please use appropriate citation practices.
-Be sure to familiarize yourself with the [Harvard honor code](https://honor.fas.harvard.edu/honor-code), and follow it.

-## Academic Accommodations 🤝
-Any student needing academic adjustments or accommodations is requested to present their letter from the [Accessible Education Office (AEO)](https://aeo.fas.harvard.edu/) and speak with the professor by the end of the second week of the term.
-Failure to do so may result in the course head's inability to respond in a timely manner.
-All discussions will remain confidential, although AEO may be consulted to discuss appropriate implementation.

 ## Summary of Important Dates❗️
 All problem sets due on Friday at 11:59pm
 | Date           | Event                                                                                             |